elizabrock/software-development-curriculum/computer-science/programming/data-structures-and-types/list-types/arrays.md

 ----
 ## What is an Array?
 * An array is a collection of objects separated by commas and indexed by integers starting at 0.
+* Arrays can include any mixture of objects types.

+        example_array = ["cat", :dog, true]

 ## Creating An Array
 * **Array.new** will create an empty array.